OBF/OBF.github.io/README.md

 ---
 title: README
 ---
-# Note: this repo is now obsolete--please go to https://github.com/OBF/homepage
+# Note: this repo is now obsolete

+**Please see https://github.com/OBF/homepage for the styling etc for the current WordPress site, and https://github.com/OBF/wiki for a later successful conversion of the Mediawiki XML export to markdown.**

-This is an attempt to automatically convert a Mediawiki XML export from http://www.open-bio.org into markdown (using pandoc) as a git repository to be hosted using GitHub Pages (rendered using Jekyll). https://help.github.com/articles/using-jekyll-with-pages/
+This was an attempt to automatically convert a Mediawiki XML export from http://www.open-bio.org into markdown (using pandoc) as a git repository to be hosted using GitHub Pages (rendered using Jekyll). https://help.github.com/articles/using-jekyll-with-pages/